-If the 10A for the power section supply is no longer sufficient, you may use the power module from VIPA with the order number 007-1AB00.
+If the 10A for the power section supply is no longer sufficient, you may use the power module with the order number 007-1AB00.
 So you have also the possibility to define isolated groups.

-The power module with the order number 007-1AB10 is to be used if the 3A for the electronic power supply at the backplane bus is no longer sufficient.
-Additionally you get an isolated group for the DC 24V power section supply with 4A.

-By placing the power module 007-1AB10 at the following backplane bus modules may be placed with a sum current of max.
+- The power module with the order number 007-1AB10 is to be used if the 3A for the electronic power supply at the backplane bus is no longer sufficient.
+Additionally you get an isolated group for the DC 24V power section supply with max.
+4A. - By placing the power module 007-1AB10 at the following backplane bus modules may be placed with a sum current of max.
 2A.
-Afterwards the power module 007-1AB10 is to be placed again.
+Afterwards a power module is to be placed again.
 To secure the power supply, the power modules may be mixed used.